ejpsoil/ejpsoildatahub/src/about.md

 - Metadata of datasets harvested from [ESDAC](https://esdac.jrc.ec.europa.eu/resource-type/datasets)

+We kindly ask you to report any issues on existing registrations or to suggest missing entries via a [git issue](https://github.com/ejpsoil/ejpsoildatahub/issues).

+Metadata records are stored in a conveniant [MCF format](https://geopython.github.io/pygeometa/reference/mcf/), a metadata convention from the geopython community, which is a compatible subset of ISO19115.
+If you prefer a guided editor, consider to modify the record using [mdme](https://osgeo.github.io/mdme/).

 ## Read more

 Technical articles are available in the [project wiki](https://ejpsoil.github.io/soildata-assimilation-guidance) on how to interact with the system and metadata in general: